bluekvirus/Stage.js/implementation/HOWTO.md

 If you don't know what they are, go for a quick look at their websites. (links are provided under the *Included Libraries* area on the left sidebar)

 We also maintain a list of 3rd party libraries for the developers to choose from in addition to the base libraries (as utilities).
-The utility libs (e.g jquery-file-upload, store.js, uri.js, raphael.js, marked, moment.js, socket.io.js...) are carefully selected from the many open-source Javascript libs out there to help with specific but generally-will-appear problems that a developer will encounter during the web application development process. (see more in the *Include other js libs* chapter)
+The utility libraries (e.g jquery-file-upload, store.js, uri.js, raphael.js, marked, moment.js, socket.io.js...) are carefully selected from the many open-source Javascript libraries out there to help with specific but generally-will-appear problems that a developer will encounter during the web application development process. (see more in the *Include other js libraries* chapter)

 **Remember:** The goal of this framework is to assist you to make better use of *Marionette* (thus *Backbone*) by adding a conventional workflow (with tools) and application container around it.
 It is designed to keep you focused on building dynamic views without worrying about putting/linking/organizing them into a manageable whole.
 You can make a complete web application project with ease now by focusing only on what to offer the user within each of the regions/areas.
 Go read about *Marionette*, it is very important that you understand the 4 types of views (*ItemView, Layout, CollectionView and CompositeView*) offered by this pattern library.
 [We are still experimenting with *Behavior* in *Marionette*, nothing in the framework is implemented with it yet]